-Now that youve negotiated the Edinburgh Festival pre-planning packing conundrums and accomodatory nightmares (presumably entirely thanks to the trusty aid of our handy Edinburgh Festival planning hints), its time to work out what to do while youre up there.
+Now that you've negotiated the Edinburgh Festival pre-planning packing conundrums and accommodation nightmares, it's time to work out what to do while you're up there.

 2) The official EdFringe website is invaluable, listing the most up to date show and venue information available.
 You can book tickets in advance online via this as well.
 Booking fees are very reasonable.

 3) EdFringe authorities in red jumpers scatter themselves across the Royal Mile and parts of the city so you can always approach them in person if in need.

 1) PBH Free Fringe is - as the title doth say - freeeee.
 Free, but with the disclaimer that - at the show's conclusion - you will be asked for donations to help with the purchase of food etc. It's a liberating experience to Pay What You Can / Pay What You Think It's Worth.
 Putting on a Free Fringe show is often the most financially viable way to do the Fringe, so don't dismiss it as an indicator of quality.

 2) For a cheapo show (student/amateur or the like) you'll be looking at approx £5-6.
 A number of shows have discounts too, with reduced prices during their previews, and 2 for 1 deals on 5 and 6 August.
 There's also a lovely Virgin Money Half Price Hut that sells last minute tickets on the day of performance for certain shows (you have to go in person).
 Group discounts and family tickets are also available, as are general concession prices.

 3) The average ticket is probably about £10, so you'll want to be reasonably sure of quality before forking out £15 plus.

 4) The biggest and most established shows do reach up to £50 and have the large auditoriums and high production values to reflect that.